 About 55+/Seniors Services

 The City of Richmond, Seniors Services and community partners together offer a variety of recreational, cultural, educational and social opportunities for those 55 years and older.
 Programming that reflects the changing needs and diversity of seniors aims to keep the community healthy, active and productive.

-Throughout Richmond, programs and services for those 55+ years are offered at most community facilities, as well as Minoru Place Activity Centre.
+Throughout Richmond, programs and services for those 55+ years are offered at most community facilities, as well as the Minoru Place Activity Centre.
 Please refer to the Recreation and Culture Guide for program and service details or view specific facility details online.

 - Cambie Community Centre